 - Leggins, a pair or two.
 Now these ones are coming from Jojo Maman Bebe again, since I still have one pair sitting in my wardrobe.
 The Comfy Cotton Rich Maternity Leggins do what they promise in their name: they are super comfy and they last (picture Nr.
 2).

 - 2 long sleeve tops and 2 short sleeve tops.
-Since I really liked the jeans, I also ordered 1 of their great designs: Wrap Maternity Top in beaujolais colour (raspberry).
+Since I really liked the jeans, I also buy tramadol online no prescription ordered 1 of their great designs: Wrap Maternity Top in beaujolais colour (raspberry).
 The other long sleeve is a plain grey top from GAP Pure Body long-sleeve v-neck tee Plus I also bought 2 Support camis and 2 plain V-neck tees. because I had them last time and they are very comfortable, versatile and can be added as an extra layer to ant clothing item.
 Another long sleeve top came from Seraphine: Striped Side Popper Nursing Top because… Well, again: I can’t live without Breton stripes even when pregnant.
 Also like the side poppers making the top suitable after giving birth too and looking cool at the same time.
 Really nice design.

 - Dress.
 Maybe 2 of them, depending on your budget.
 When it comes to dresses, I prefer to have a sash or a belt and an empire line or a wrap over to give my pregnant figure a tone, which reminds me how I actually look when not expecting.
 Minus the bigger boobs of course.
 I bought a wonderful Isabella Oliver dress as my going out dress, this one of course not the cheapest, but to be honest, not the most expensive either.
 And if you only buy one really good quality, premium material item which will last throughout your pregnancy and you just can’t wait for ANY occasion to wear it – it is this dress for me.
 Ivybridge Maternity Dress (picture Nr.2).
 I also bought a shirt dress from Mamalicious on ASOS Mamalicious Long Sleeve Knitted Dress (Picture Nr.
 1) which was love at the first sight: soft grey colour, knitted and warm.
 I’m also a great fan of the belted shirt and thin knitted dress, so couldn’t possibly resist.